 - You can also use your rice cooker to prepare brown rice.
-If you do, ensure you use the same cups of water as your rice.
+If you do, ensure you use the ratio of water to rice as if you are cooking on the stove.
 Similarly, ensure that your rice sits on warming mode between five and ten minutes to avoid stickiness.

 - You can serve your brown rice alongside various stews and soups.
 You can have it with vegetables, beans, chicken, meat stew, tofu and so forth.

 - The best way to cook rice for weight loss is boiling instead of frying.
-Avoid cooking methods that increase the fat content in your meals, unless instructed otherwise by your dietitian.
+If trying to lose weight, you may want to avoid cooking methods that increase the fat (and therefore calorie) content in your meals.

 Brown Rice vs White Rice: Which is more Fattening?

 Rice is generally a high carb and starchy food.
 Therefore, eating too much of it can make you add weight.
-Experts conducted a study to determine the effects of eating both white and brown rice within one year.
+Researchers conducted a study with Japanese factory workers to determine the effects of eating both white and brown rice within one year (9).

 In contrast, they discovered that eating white rice within the same timeframe resulted in weight gain.
 The weight gain was more profound in individuals who did not exercise.

 Parboiled rice refers to partially precooked rice, also known as converted rice.
 It is popular in some African and Asian countries.
 Parboiling the rice entails soaking, steaming and drying it while it is still in its inedible outer husk.

 It means that you are not supposed to remove the husk before you prepare this special kind of rice.
 When you do all this, the rice inside the husk will automatically have a slightly yellow color.
 The process makes it easier to remove the husk before its consumption.